TVR28/Emotional-Intelligence-In-PACA/Multimodal-PACA/README.md

 ## Introduction

 Multimodal-PACA stands for Multimodal Personality Adaptive Conversational AI.
 It is designed to interact with users through both text and speech, adapting its responses based on the user's personality traits.
-The application utilizes OpenAI's GPT models and Whisper for speech recognition, alongside personality prediction algorithms to enhance user interaction.
+The application utilizes `Llama-2-counsel-finetuned`,`Llama3-8B`, OpenAI's `GPT-3.5-Turbo` and `GPT-4` models models and `Whisper` for ASR and TTS.

 ## Features

 - **Personality Prediction**: Analyzes user input to predict personality traits based on the Big Five model usig GPT-4.
-- **Speech Synthesis**: Converts text responses into natural-sounding speech using OpenAI's Whisper API.
+- **Speech Synthesis**: Converts text responses into natural-sounding speech using OpenAI's Whisper.
 - **Multimodal Interaction**: Supports both text and audio inputs for a seamless user experience.

 ## Installation